evidence-dev/evidence/packages/extension/README.md

 ## Contribute to this extension

-If you would like to contribute to this VS Code extension, we welcome PRs and issues in the [Github repo](https://github.com/evidence-dev/evidence).
+If you would like to contribute to this VS Code extension, we welcome PRs and issues in the [GitHub repo](https://github.com/evidence-dev/evidence).

 ## Support